Erudika/scoold/README.md

 para.numeric_pagination_enabled = false
 # Selects the default language to load on startup, defaults to 'en'
 para.default_language_code = ""
+# Enable/disable basic HTML tags in the text editor
+para.html_in_markdown_enabled = false
 ```

 On startup, Scoold will try to connect to Para 10 times, with a 10 second interval between retries.
 After that it will